The comments module

 - Show component: jumps to the element linked to this comment.
 Elements such as screens, scenarios or visual elements inside a screen.

-- Create Requirement: creates a new requirement using the information on this comment (only available to Justinmind Enterprise users)
+- Create Requirement: creates a new requirement using the information on this comment

 - Category: changes the color of the selected comment.
 There is a set of categories by default but you can customize that list using the ‘Edit legend’ option.

 - Delete: deletes the selected comment.
 You can delete more than one comment at once.